lastmjs/zwitterion/README.md

 ## Production Use

 To create a static build suitable for uploading to a CDN (content delivery network), run Zwitterion with the `--build-static` option.
 The static files will be created in a directory called `dist` in the directory Zwitterion is started from.
-The [Zwitterion Example project](https://github.com/lastmjs/zwitterion-example) has a [live demo in production](https://zwitterion-example.netlify.com/).
+You may need to add the `application/javascript` MIME type to your hosting provider for your TypeScript files.

 From the terminal: